krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     **-x debug=**\ *level*
         sets the OpenLDAP client library debug level.  *level* is an integer to be interpreted by the library.
 Debugging messages are printed to standard error.
-First introduced in release 1.12.
+New in release 1.12.

 .. _kadmin_options_end: